 - The PTE e-File program works with the IRS e-File program and allows both the federal and state returns to be filed together through one secure system.

-- A free online 502EZ eForm will be available, beginning January 2015, for filing the annual return and making a tax due payment if you meet certain eligibility requirements.
+- A free online 502EZ eForm is available for filing the annual return and making a tax due payment if you meet certain eligibility requirements.

-- A free online 502W eForm will be available, beginning January 2015, for making withholding payments.
+- A free online 502W eForm is available for making withholding payments.

 - A bank ACH credit may be used to make tax due payments or withholding payments.

 PTEs that are unable to file and pay electronically should request a waiver.

 An automatic six-month filing extension is allowed for pass-through entities filing on Form 502.
 No application for extension is required.
 To avoid late-filing penalties, Form 502 must be filed no later than six months from the original due date of the return.
 For example, a calendar year Form 502 is due on April 15; therefore, the return must be filed no later than October 15 for the six-month extension provision to apply.